 The Hebrew language proficiency exam is offered two times per year in December and April.
 To sign up for the exam please contact Professor Meital Orr at firstname.lastname@example.org.

 The next proficiency exam will be offered in spring 2018.
-The exam will be administered on April 26th at 12:30 PM.
+The exam will be administered on April 26th.
 Please email Professor Orr to sign up.

 MSFS graduate students must present the MSFS Language Proficiency Form at the time of the exam, which students will need to obtain from the MSFS program office.